semaphoreci/semaphore/docs/docs/getting-started/faq.md

 ### Can I change my VAT number?

 Not directly from the Semaphore website.
 After a subscription has been purchased, users can't add or change a VAT number (VAT ID) from the UI.

 If you wish to change the VAT number associated with your subscription, please get in touch with support@semaphoreci.com with the VAT number you want to add and we will gladly make it happen.

+For security reasons, these requests **must originate from an email** linked to a user with the [Owner role](../using-semaphore/rbac#org-owner), or from the current Billing contact associated with the organization’s FastSpring subscription.
+This ensuress that only authorized individuals can make changes to the billing information.

 ### Will I get an invoice?